cseed/fpga-playground/README.md

 design | xc7a35t-1li (Arty) | ku035-2e
 ------ | ---------------- | --------
-1-bit toggle flip-flop | 1.237ns / 808.4MHz | 0.293ns / 3.413GHz
+1-bit toggle flip-flop | 1.181ns / 846.7MHz | 0.294ns / 3.401GHz
-32-bit adder | 2.723ns / 367.2MHz | 1.257ns / 795.5MHz
+32-bit adder | 2.744ns / 364.3MHz | 1.257ns / 795.5MHz
-32Kb RAM* | 3.567ns / 280.3MHz | 2.124ns / 470.8MHz
+32Kb RAM* | 3.49ns / 286.5MHz | 1.707ns / 585.8MHz

-*This is a lower bound.
-I was interested in seeing the timing for BRAMs.
-When I increase the clock constraint, Vivado converts the memory into distributed RAM.
-In neither case was the BRAM on the critical path.
-Maximum BRAM timing from datasheet is: xc7a35t-1li:
-388.2MHz, ku035-2e: 585MHz.
-TODO: try explicitly instantiating the
-BRAM to see if that stops Vivado from converting it to distributed RAM.
+*Vivado may implement either as a Block RAM or distributed RAM.

+To find the timing, do binary search on the clock constraint starting from 3ns to the nearest 0.1ns.
+When the constraint is met, take the constraint minus the reported slack as the new upper bound.